UniversityOfCambridgeDIAL/IntroToML/README.md

 **The material for the assignment is in the private repository.
 Please make sure not to include it in this public one.**

 ## Day 1
-1. Very (brief) introduction to Python
+1. Very brief introduction to Jupyter Notebooks
-2. Introduction to SciKit Learn
+2. Very brief introduction to Python (3.x)
+3. Exercise in data loading and cleansing
-3. Basic algorithms in SciKit Learn
+4. Basic algorithms in SciKit Learn

 ## Day 2
 1. Introduction to TensorFlow(?)